Can you get life insurance with a heart condition?

 Fortunately, at Reassured we have an impaired risk life insurance team who’ve helped many people with a serious heart condition secure some form of cover.

 You could still secure life insurance even after receiving heart bypass surgery.
+However, it’s best to wait a period of recovery before applying.

 The insurer will take into account the factors which have led to your heart surgery.